 Eager TPS member met up in Godstone to stroll around the village, taking in early Autumn views of the green, churchyard, fields, farmland and the two lakes before retiring to The White Barn for some well-earned refreshment.

 London City street walk

-Once again, Sarah and Simon acted as our guides for a day out in March.
+Once again, Sarah and Simon acted as our guides for a snappy day out.
 With plenty of refreshment stops, eighteen of us ambled around London Bridge and The City, taking in opportunities for architecture (old and new) and street photography.
 Members were encouraged to try some film photography and take part in the ‘50mm challenge’.